drzo/ad-res-j7/replit.md

 ## Project Overview

-This is a Node.js-based testing and validation tool for GitHub Actions workflows.
+This is a Node.js-based testing and validation tool for GitHub Actions workflows with PostgreSQL database support.
 The repository contains comprehensive analysis and documentation for Case 2025-137857, involving Peter Andrew Faucitt (Applicant) vs. Jacqueline Faucitt and Daniel James Faucitt (Respondents) in the High Court of South Africa.

 **Purpose:** Legal case documentation management with automated workflow validation for GitHub Actions that convert todo items to issues and maintain file format representations.
+Now includes PostgreSQL database for tracking documents, evidence, issues, and amendments.

-**Type:** Command-line testing tool (no frontend)
+**Type:** Command-line testing tool with database backend (no frontend)

 ## Project Structure